The History of NYC's Macy's Thanksgiving Day Parade

 Current Day Happenings

-Through the years, the Macy’s Thanksgiving Day Parade has turned into America’s Parade, with more than 3.5 million live spectators who line the streets of New York City.
+Through the years, the Macy’s Thanksgiving Day Parade has turned into America’s Parade, with more than 3.5 million live spectators who line the streets surrounding New York City's attractions.
 Watching the parade on television has become a Thanksgiving tradition for another 50 million people all over the country.

 The parade is a unique slice of Americana.
 Beloved cartoon characters float above the city street, beaming down at adoring children.
 Talented high school marching bands are recruited to stomp down 42nd Street and entertain the nation as the parade marches on.
 Popular entertainers put in appearances on beautiful floats and some of Broadway’s finest performers sing and dance in the streets—giving television viewers and parade attendees alike a little taste of classic New York theatre.